oroinc/documentation/user/back-office/system/user-management/users/create.rst

    .. image:: /user/img/system/user_management/user_edit.png

-For information on the activities you can perform from the user profile page (such as send an email, or assign a calendar event), check out the :ref:`Activities <user-guide-activities>` topic.
+For information on the activities you can perform from the user profile page (such as sending an email, or assigning a calendar event), check out the :ref:`Activities <user-guide-activities>` topic.

 .. _doc-user-management-users-actions-create-ldap: